-Lion uses derivatives of palm oil and palm kernel oil-plant-based raw materials that are inexhaustible and carbon neutral-in many of its products, such as body washes, laundry detergents and dishwashing detergents.
-Pulp and paper are used in the manufacture of Lion's product packaging, booklets and pamphlets as well as in the copy
+Lion uses derivatives of palm oil and palm kernel oil-plantbased raw materials that are inexhaustible and carbon neutral-in many of its products, such as body washes, laundry detergents and dishwashing detergents.
+Pulp and paper are used in the manufacture of Lion's product packaging, booklets and pamphlets as well as in the copy paper and other office supplies the Company purchases.
+However, the supply chains for these raw materials often contain environmental risks and human rights and labor problems that impede sustainable development.
+As such, based on the Sustainable Raw Material Procurement Policy, we are advancing the procurement of third partycertified products.

-Main Initiatives Goal for 2030 Initiatives in Which We Participate Palm and palm kernel oil derivatives Procurement of RSPO1- certified oil derivatives For all palm oil, palm kernel oil and their derivatives used in the domestic Lion Group's consumer products to meet the sustainability standards of third-party institutions by the end RSPO of 2030.
-Jaspan Sustainable Palm Oil Network Pulp and paper Procurement of FSC2- certified paper For all pulp and paper used in the domestic Lion Group's consumer products to meet the sustainability standards of third-party institutions or be sourced from recycled materials by the end of 2030.
-FSC www.fbc.cg; FSC www.fbc.cg; FSC www.fbc.cg; FSC wash of responsible forestry
+Main Initiatives Goal for 2030 Initiatives in Which We Participate Palm and palm kernel oil derivatives Procurement of RSPO1- certified oil derivatives For all palm oil, palm kernel oil and their derivatives used in the domestic Lion Group's consumer products to meet the sustainability standards of third-party institutions by the end RSPO oii derivatives of 2030.
+Jaspon Sustainable Fulm Oil Network Pulp and paper Procurement of FSC2- certified paper For all pulp and paper used in the domestic Lion Group's consumer products to meet the sustainability standards of third-party institutions or be sourced from recycled materials by the end of 2030.
+FSC www.thc.cop PSC Westell The mark of responsible forestly

-- 1. Roundtable on Sustainable Palm Oil - 2.
+\1.
+Roundtable on Sustainable Palm Oil

+\2.
 Forest Stewardship Council